Police: 1 dead, 15 injured in North Carolina gas explosion

 DURHAM, N.C.
 (AP) — A gas explosion that partially collapsed a North Carolina building and set it ablaze Wednesday morning killed one person and injured more than a dozen others, police said.

-Police cars blocked the streets near the explosion near downtown Durham.
-A thick, acrid smoke hung over the shopping district and helicopters circled overhead.
-Television station video of the scene showed flames jumping from windows and piles of rubble.
+Police cars blocked the streets near the explosion in downtown Durham and a thick, acrid smoke hung over the shopping district created from remodeled tobacco warehouses.
+At least two ladder trucks sprayed blasts of water into the smoldering rubble nearly two hours after the explosion.

-Durham Police Department public affairs manager Wil Glenn said a contractor boring under a sidewalk hit a 2-inch gas line, triggering the explosion.
-One person was killed and 15 people were taken to area hospitals, Glenn said at a news conference.
+Durham Police Department spokesman Wil Glenn said a contractor boring under a sidewalk hit a 2-inch (5-centimeter) gas line, triggering the explosion.
+One person was killed and 15 were taken to area hospitals, Glenn said at a news conference.
 One firefighter was seriously injured, he said.

+Jim Rogalski, a Duke University employee who works in an office directly across the street, told the News & Observer that roughly 100 people in the office watched as the explosion blew windows off the side of their building.

+"People were sitting at their desks and ceiling tiles were falling," he told the newspaper.
+"Stuff flew off shelves.
+You could barely see for 25 feet (8 meters) from all the dust.
+People were screaming."

+Blocks away, the blast shattered windows and blew at least one door off its hinges in the nearby Brightleaf shopping district.
+Ed Rains was on a nearby street and couldn't see the blast but heard it.
+"I thought someone had dropped a dumpster on the street," he said.

-Students from a nearby school, the Durham School of the Arts, were evacuated and classes dismissed for the day.
+Students from the nearby Durham School of the Arts were evacuated and classes dismissed for the day.

+Al Donaldson, a teacher at the school, was walking through a hallway in a building about two blocks from the blast when he heard a loud noise, sparking concern among faculty and students.

+"We didn't know the origin at the time," he said.
+"I was in the hallway, so I didn't so much feel it shake as experiencing a jarring sound."

-Duke University employee Mary Williams said she heard the explosion and felt shaking at her building a third of a mile away.
+A third of a mile away, Duke University employee Mary Williams said she heard the explosion and felt shaking at her building.

 "I was in the kitchen.
 I heard this loud boom and the building shook.
 When I looked out, I saw the smoke billowing up.
 I was scared for whoever was in the vicinity because it did not look very good."